Home Improvement Contractor License Application Checklist

 - ACORD Forms are not acceptable proof of New York State workers’ compensation coverage.

-- Copy of EPA Renovation, Repair, and Painting (RRP) program certificate.
-Must include name, EPA certificate number, and EPA certificate expiration date.
+- Copies of EPA Renovation, Repair, and Painting (RRP) certification AND EPA Lead-Based Paint Activities certification (also known as Lead Abatement certification).
+Certifications must include name, EPA certificate number, and EPA certificate expiration date.

-- Signed Home Improvement Contractor Affirmation stating that EPA certification is not required for any home improvement work performed by the applicant.
+- Signed Home Improvement Contractor Affirmation indicating that both EPA certifications (RRP; Lead Abatement) are not required for any home improvement work performed by the applicant.

-For more information about the certificate, visit epa.gov/lead.
+For more information about the EPA certificates, visit epa.gov/lead.

 - DCA Trust Fund Enrollment OR Copy of $20,000 Surety Bond (or Third Party Bond), properly signed.